-With summer holidays in high gear, it's always good to have healthful travel snacks to bring along.…
+It's always good to have healthful travel snacks to bring along, or just keep handy…

 It’s not too often I make the same recipe repeatedly – unless I’m testing or creating a recipe.
-But this one has had the honor of many recent bakings because I like it so much and friends do too!
+But this one has had the honor of many many bakes.
 Posted by Carolyn Jung at FoodGal.com, Chocolate-Cocoa Nib Shortbread Cookies are the creation of Cindy Mushet from the Sur La Table book The Art & Soul of Baking.
 The unique touch to this roll-and-slice cookie is crunchy cocoa nibs.
 Don’t leave them out (I did accidentally one time); the cookies will be good but not as spectacular.
 I think you’ll be hooked on the flaky buttery shortbread and deep chocolate combination.
-Plus, they’re ready to bake in less than 10 minutes if you skip the chilling (see tips below).
-It will make about 20 small cookies so consider doubling the recipe to have plenty.
+Plus, they’re ready to bake in about 10 minutes if you skip the chilling (see tips below).
+You’ll want to keep these around — or at least a roll of dough in the freezer.

 Rosie’s Tips for these crazy-good shortbread cookies: